Skip to main content

 The blue hat is for process control, and for managing and organizing thinking.
 It has a strategic role for laying out the overall plan, and also for moment-to-moment instructions.
 It helps to organize the other hats, assess priorities, list constraints etc. Unlike the other hats, the blue hat is a permanent role.
 It is worn by the facilitator or chairperson of the meeting, though the leader may also assign the blue-hat role to others, or invite participants to wear the blue hat.

-Here’s a simple recap of the 6 hats mentioned above.
-Do get more details from our full Six Thinking Hats summary (get full summary here).
+Here’s a visual recap of the 6 hats mentioned above.
+Do get more details from our complete 9-page Six Thinking Hats summary.

-Click here to download Six Thinking Hats book summary and infographic
+Click here to download the Six Thinking Hats infographic & summary